Skip to main content

 Course summary

-The MSc Leadership in Criminal Justice and Policing course focuses on leadership and management across the criminal justice system, including policing, probation, prisons, youth justice, and security.
-You'll explore key issues and challenges in crime and justice, developing the insight needed for leadership roles in policy or practice.
+This course focuses on leadership and management across the criminal justice system.
+This includes policing, probation, prisons, youth justice, and security.
+You'll explore key issues and challenges in crime and justice.
+You'll develop the insight needed for leadership roles in policy or practice.

 Whether you're already working in the public or third sector, or looking to move into a leadership role, this master’s degree equips you with the skills to advance your career.
-No prior study in criminology or social sciences is required – just a genuine interest in the field.
+We don't require any prior study in criminology or social sciences – just your genuine interest in the field.

-Taught by research-active staff, you’ll choose from a range of modules to tailor your learning around domestic or international issues, and either policing or wider criminal justice settings, or a mix of both.
-The course combines theory with real-world application, exploring current trends, threats, and innovations in the field.
+You'll learn from research-active staff and choose from a range of modules to tailor your learning around domestic or international issues, and either policing or wider criminal justice settings, or a mix of both.
+The course combines theory with real-world application and you'll explore current trends, threats, and innovations in the field.

 We have strong links with organisations such as the HM Prison Service, Youth Justice Service, and local police, offering valuable experience and boosting your employability.
-You can also volunteer as part of our Local Appropriate Adult Scheme – earning a professional qualification while supporting people in police custody.
+You can also volunteer as part of our Local Appropriate Adult Scheme.
+You'll earn a professional qualification while supporting people in police custody.

-Our social science approach sets this course apart, and graduates typically use the degree to progress towards higher-level roles in the police, public sector, private companies, or charities.
+Our social science approach sets this course apart.
+Graduates often use the degree to progress towards higher-level roles in the police, public sector, private companies, or charities.

 Kyle Brewis